Diversity, inclusion and belonging

 The GJA is our Global Job Architecture.
 It allows us to compare like-for-like jobs in a standardised and simple way, using common language that makes it easier to compare and match accountabilities and capabilities across countries and business lines.
 Roles at GJA 22+ are senior roles with a significant and consistent sphere of influence and accountability.

 To drive that progress, the Management Board Banking (MBB) has set two bank-wide gender diversity targets.
-We are committed to a mix of at least 35% women in senior leadership (Global Job Architecture - GJA - level 22 and above) by 2028 and at least 30% female representation in the leadership pipeline (GJA levels 19-21) by 2025.
+We are committed to a mix of at least 35% women in senior leadership (Global Job Architecture - GJA - level 22 and above) by 2028 and at least 30% representation of women in the leadership pipeline (GJA levels 19-21) by 2025.
 These targets are not an end-goal in themselves, but are simply milestones to achieving true gender equity at the top.

 And because targets are meaningless without action, a bank-wide action plan, based on reliable data and proven solutions, was launched in 2022 to make sustainable improvements to how we hire, progress and retain talented women.
 Check out this brochure for more details.